Start here if you want the biggest time savings

 Begin with Bleach, Naruto, and Fairy Tail if your goal is to remove the largest blocks of skippable material first.
 Those series have the clearest filler detours and the easiest fast-route wins.

 Start by deciding whether you want the fastest route or the best first-watch route.
-Fast routes skip clearly marked filler, while first-watch routes often keep stronger side arcs that help the cast or world land better.
+Fast routes skip clearly marked filler, while first-watch routes often keep stronger side arcs, movie notes, or mixed material that help the cast and world land better.

 Mixed arcs are the reason blanket skipping can go wrong.
 They usually combine manga material with anime-original scenes, so our guides keep them visible and attach notes instead of hiding them behind a single filler toggle.